Terms and conditions

 The nature of the Internet is such that Web servers automatically collect certain information about a visit to a website, including the visitor’s Internet Protocol (IP) address.
 IP addresses are unique numbers assigned by Internet Service Providers (ISP) to all devices used to access the Internet.
 Web servers automatically log the IP addresses of visitors to their sites.
 The IP address, on its own, does not identify an individual.
 However, in certain circumstances, such as with the co-operation of an ISP for example, it could be used to identify an individual using the site.
 For this reason, the Government of Canada considers the IP address to be personal information, particularly when combined with other data automatically collected when a visitor requests a Web page such as the page or pages visited, date and time of the visit.

-Under the federal Personal Information Protection and Electronic Documents Act (PIPEDA), the Regulations Specifying Publicly Available Information state that personal information in a record of a quasi-judicial body (like the Board) is publicly available without consent, provided that the collection, use and disclosure of that information relates directly to the purpose for which the information appears in the record.
+Under the federal Personal Information Protection and Electronic Documents Act (PIPEDA), the Regulations Specifying Publicly Available Information state that personal information in a record of a quasi-judicial body (like the CER) is publicly available without consent, provided that the collection, use and disclosure of that information relates directly to the purpose for which the information appears in the record.

 Emails and other electronic methods used to communicate with the Government of Canada are not secure unless it is specifically stated on a Web page.
 Therefore, it is recommended that you do not send sensitive personal information, such as your Social Insurance Number or your date of birth, through non-secure electronic means.